Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2016-10-10/types.md

 ### Properties
 * **apiVersion**: '2016-10-10' (ReadOnly, DeployTimeConstant): The resource api version
 * **builtIn**: bool (ReadOnly): true if the group is one of the three system groups (Administrators, Developers, or Guests); otherwise false.
 * **description**: string: Group description.
+Can contain HTML formatting tags.
-* **externalId**: string: Identifier of the external groups, this property contains the id of the group from the external identity provider, e.g. for Azure Active Directory aad://<tenant>.onmicrosoft.com/groups/<group object id>; otherwise the value is null.
+* **externalId**: string: For external groups, this property contains the id of the group from the external identity provider, e.g. for Azure Active Directory aad://<tenant>.onmicrosoft.com/groups/<group object id>; otherwise the value is null.
 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
 * **name**: string (Required, DeployTimeConstant): The resource name
 * **type**: 'Microsoft.ApiManagement/service/groups' (ReadOnly, DeployTimeConstant): The resource type